Naa Manasistha Raa: Production

-After the success of films ending with 'Raa', Ninne Premistha (2000) director R. R. Shinde titled this film Naa Manasistha Raa.
+After the success of films ending with Raa, Ninne Premistha (2000) director R. R. Shinde titled this film Manasistha Raa before Naa was appended to the beginning.
 The film is produced by Sudhakar, who produced Taraka Ramudu (1997).
 Shooting was scheduled to start on 18 January 2001 but was postponed to the second week of February of the same year.
 Srikanth and Soundarya shot for this film and Kalisi Naduddam (2001) at the same time.

 Soundtrack

-Songs are composed by S. A. Rajkumar.
-The song "Twinkle Twinkle" is based on "Parthen Rasithen" from the original.
+Songs are composed by S. A. Rajkumar, who reused all tunes from the original Tamil film originally composed by Bharadwaj.
+Kiran of Telugu cinema called it a good album and a definite plus to the film.